Annia Cornificia Faustina Minor: Life

 Cornificia Faustina was born and raised in Rome and later married the African Roman politician Marcus Petronius Sura Mamertinus, who served as consul in 182.
-Sometime after 173, she bore him a son called Petronius Antoninus.
+Sometime after 173, they had a son, Petronius Antoninus.
 It is possible that she and her family were at the winter camp where Marcus Aurelius died in early 180.

 Her brother Commodus succeeded her father as emperor and, sometime between 190 and 192, he ordered the deaths of her husband, her son, her brother-in-law and her sister-in-law's family.
 Cornificia survived the political executions of Commodus and later married Lucius Didius Marinus, a powerful Roman noble of equestrian rank who served as Procurator in various provinces.
 He later became a tax collector and tribune of the first Praetorian cohort.

 During the brief reign of Pertinax (193), she was involved in an affair with the emperor.
 In 212, when she was in her fifties, Caracalla ordered her death and that of her son, thus eliminating the last surviving child of Marcus Aurelius and Faustina the Younger.
 Historian Cassius Dio recorded the manner of her death: